 Explore Seville’s famous cathedral and the Alhambra in Granada—the greatest monument of Moorish architecture in Spain.

 Tour a winery and see the largest collection of Romanesque churches in all of Europe.

 5 days | Fall

 Experience a walking trip through one of the oldest and most unique pilgrimage routes in Europe, ending at the cathedral in Santiago de Compostela where the remains of St. James are buried.

 Experience a nature trip through the Lake Sanabria Park Nature Reserve, set in a beautiful landscape formed by a glacier 100,000 years ago.

 The IES Abroad Salamanca Center is located in the core of the city, near the Plaza Mayor and the historic campuses of the Universidad de Salamanca and Universidad Pontificia.
 Features include:

 Barbara LiberatoreIES Abroad Director

-Originally from the United States, Barbara Liberatore has been living and working in Salamanca for more than 17 years.
+Originally from the United States, Barbara Liberatore has been living and working in Salamanca for over 20 years.
 She is fluent in Spanish and Italian.
-She earned her Bachelor’s degree from the University of Rhode Island, where she studied languages, and her Master’s degree in Italian Studies from Brown University, where she also held a teaching assistantship.
-Barbara brings to IES Abroad more than 17 years of experience in teaching, management and supervision in international education.
-She has taught a wide range of courses and languages to students of all ages.
-Barbara taught in Brown University’s Summer Intensive English Program for ten years, was the Assistant Director for the University of Rhode Island's Summer Study Abroad Program in Salamanca for two years, and directed other U.S. Study Abroad programs in Salamanca for five years before coming to IES Abroad.
+She earned her Bachelor’s degree from the University of Rhode Island and her Master’s degree in Italian Studies from Brown University where she also held a teaching assistantship.
+Barbara brings to IES Abroad more than 20 years of experience in teaching, management and supervision in international education.
+She taught in Brown University’s Summer Intensive English Program for many years, worked as Assistant Director for the University of Rhode Island’s Summer Study Abroad Program in Salamanca, and directed other study abroad programs there before beginning with IES Abroad.